lingfanyu/pyHGT/ogbn-mag/graph_embed/README.md

-Featurize Nodes With No Input
+Featurize nodes with no input data
 ==========================
-Scripts in the folder are adapted from [NARS project](https://github.com/facebookresearch/NARS).
+Scripts in the folder are adapted from [NARS project](https://github.com/facebookresearch/NARS/tree/main/graph_embed).

 Dependencies